vargas84/vargas84.github.io/about.md

 - Obscenely proud father @AllTimes
 - Hacker @Heart

-Through working with engineer's smarter than I, I've come to believe that the following two traits make good developers great: thoughtfulness and confidence.
+Through working with engineers smarter than I, I've come to believe that the following two traits make good developers great: thoughtfulness and confidence.
 I am by no means a shining embodiment of either; I do, however, deliberately work towards each everyday.